yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/06. Dynamic M Query Parameters/readme.md

 ## Power BI Template
 A Power BI template [Dynamic M Query Parameters.pbit](./Dynamic%20M%20Query%20Parameters.pbit) is present in this folder to demonstrate the approach of Dynamic M query parameters outlined above.
 To use the template, simply enter your Databricks SQL Warehouse's **`ServerHostname`** and **`HttpPath`** that correspond to the environment set up in the instructions above.
+The template uses **`samples`** catalog, therefore you don't need to prepare any additional dataset.